 Model CIC constitutions are available, again we would suggest a solicitor reviews any legal documents.
 We are happy to assist with the CIC setup process and provide further guidance on this structure and the reporting requirements.

-Comprehensive guidance is available here.
+Comprehensive guidance is available on the GOV.UK website.

 Companies limited by guarantee